Genomon-Project/paplot-doc/howto_mat.rst

 :automatic Gantt-chart:
   We will create a Gantt chart automatically.
   Enter the number of genes to use in the horizontal edit box and click the [Gantt-chart] button.
-  What is Gantt-chart?
+  What is "Gantt-chart"?
 (It is not a general meaning.)

 **Gantt-chart**

-| Place the ordinate in descending order of the number of mutations of genes (Gene), and sort the abscissa according to whether or not the mutation of that gene is possessed.
+| First sort the genes according to the descending number of mutations.
-| First, arrange from the top gene and repeat as many as the number of genes specified.
+| Then divide the samples into two groups according the mutation status of the first gene, and place the group with the mutation to the left and the other group to the right.
+| Repeat this procedure for the second, third, ... genes
 | It is ideal to repeat as many times as the number of detected genes, but as processing becomes heavier, processing will be faster if you narrow down to the gene of interest.
 |